Masala chai

 Masala chai (/məˈsɑːlə tʃaɪ/; lit. 'mixed-spice tea') is a popular beverage originating from India.
-It is made by adding aromatic herbs and spices to chai, which is made from brewing black tea (usually crush, tear, curl) in milk and water, and sweetening with sugar.
+It is made by adding aromatic herbs and spices to chai, which is made from brewing black tea (usually crush, tear, curl) in milk and water, and sweetening with sugar, often using aeration techniques only performed by masters or "tevanas".

 Etymology

 The term chai originated from the Chinese word for tea, cha via the Hindi chai (चाय).
 In English, this spiced tea is commonly referred to as chai tea, or simply chai.
 Originating in India, the beverage has gained worldwide popularity, becoming a feature in many coffee and teahouses, with many using the term chai latte or chai tea latte for their version to indicate that it is made with steamed milk, much like that used to make a latte but mixed with a spiced tea concentrate instead of espresso.

 History

-Tea was introduced to India by the British as a popular beverage.
+The word for tea in most Indian languages is "chai" derived from the Chinese word cha.
+Tea however became a popular beverage introduced to India by the British.
 Tea plants have grown wild in the Assam region since antiquity, but historically, Indians viewed tea as an herbal medicine rather than as a recreational beverage.

-In the 1830s, the British East India Company became concerned about the Chinese monopoly on tea, which constituted most of its trade and supported the enormous consumption of tea in Great Britain around 1 lb per person per year.
-British colonists had recently noticed the existence of the Assamese tea plants, and began to cultivate tea plantations locally.
+In the 1830s, the British East India Company became concerned about the Chinese monopoly on tea, which constituted most of their trade and supported the enormous consumption of tea in Great Britain of around 1 lb per person per year.
+British colonists had recently noticed the existence of the Assamese tea plants and began to cultivate tea plantations locally.
 In 1870, over 90% of the tea consumed in Great Britain was still of Chinese origin, but by 1900, this had dropped to 10%, largely replaced by tea grown in India (50%) and Ceylon (33%).

-However, consumption of black tea within India remained low until the promotional campaign by the Indian Tea Association in the early 20th century, which encouraged factories, mines, and textile mills to provide tea breaks for their workers.
+However, consumption of black tea within India remained low until the promotional campaign by the Indian Tea Association in the early 20th century, which encouraged factories, mines and textile mills to provide tea breaks for their workers.
 It also supported many independent chaiwalas throughout the growing railway system.

 Tea was promoted as served Indian style, with small added amounts of milk and sugar.
 The Indian Tea Association initially disapproved of independent vendors' tendency to add spices and greatly increase the proportions of milk and sugar, thus reducing their usage (and thus purchase) of tea leaves per liquid volume.
 However, chai later firmly established itself as a popular beverage.